angelol/image-generator-mcp-server/README.md

 ### Common Issues

 - **"Not connected" errors**: Make sure you've restarted Cursor after building/linking.
-- **Image generation fails**: Check that your OpenAI API key is valid and has DALL-E access.
+- **Image generation fails**: Check that your OpenAI API key is valid and has Image API access.
 - **Permission errors**: Ensure you have write permissions for the target directory.

 ### Debugging